 Our specialist judicial review solicitors regularly act for individuals, SME companies, charities and community interest who seek to challenge and overturn a decision where the public authority has failed to comply with its legal obligations.
 Examples of the types of decision which may fall within the range of judicial review include:

 The judicial review process is long and complicated.
-It is important to get your lawyer on board as soon as possible to give your claim the best chance within the tight time constraints set by the court.
+It is important to get your barrister on board as soon as possible to give your claim the best chance within the tight time constraints set by the court.

 3PB’s barristers are nationally recognised as leaders in the field of administrative and public law and judicial review.
 We help make compensation claims and undertake public law challenges on issues concerning corporate governance, human rights law and decisions by judicial review.
 Our cases have pushed the boundaries of the legal system, resulting in changes to the law and providing better protection for citizens and SMEs across the country.